mlberkeley/blog/_posts/2018-01-10-adversarial-examples.markdown

 <!-- break -->

 Adversarial examples are inputs to a neural network that result in an incorrect output from the network.
 It’s probably best to show an example.
-You can start with an image of a panda on the left which the network thinks with 57.7% confidence is a “panda.”
-Since the panda category has the highest confidence out of all the categories, it concludes that the object in the image is a panda.
-Then by adding a very small amount of noise you can get an image that looks exactly the same to a human, but that the network thinks with 99.3% confidence is a “gibbon.”
+You can start with an image of a panda on the left which some network thinks with 57.7% confidence is a “panda.”
+The panda category is also the category with the highest confidence out of all the categories, so the network concludes that the object in the image is a panda.
+But then by adding a very small amount of _carefully constructed_ noise you can get an image that looks exactly the same to a human, but that the network thinks with 99.3% confidence is a “gibbon.”
+Pretty crazy stuff!

 <center>
   <img src="{{ site.baseurl }}/assets/2017-10-31-adversarial-examples/goodfellow.png" class="img" style="">